Niger attack leaves 4 US soldiers dead: What to know

 In 2011, U.S. and French forces set up a counterterrorism force in the country, led by the French, with 4,000 troops and 35,000 Nigerien troops.
 There are now 800 U.S. troops in Niger and 6,000 U.S. troops within 53 countries in Africa, according to Gen. Dunford.

 The White House has been widely criticized for its response to the attack – especially in the delay in acknowledging the ambush.
-White House press secretary Sarah Sanders said earlier this week that the delay in the public acknowledgment of the attack was due to a “process that is standard protocol.”
+White House press secretary Sarah Sanders said that the delay in the public acknowledgment of the attack was due to a “process that is standard protocol.”

 Trump was also criticized for his public feud with a Democratic congresswoman and Sgt.
 La David Johnson’s widow.
 Rep. Frederica Wilson, D-Fla., accused Trump of making “insensitive” remarks to Myeshia Johnson.